-This collaborative is a partnership between Pinellas County Human Services (PCHS) and 2-1-1 Tampa Bay Cares (211).
 Eligible individuals and married couples need to be Pinellas County residents, over the age of 18 or legally emancipated youth, and under 200% of the Federal Poverty Level.
-Below is a diagram that indicates the Federal Poverty Guidelines.\
+Click here for a link to the most recent Federal Poverty Guidelines.

 2-1-1 provides the following AEFAP services:

 - Make referrals to community partners for those who do not qualify.

 - Provide financial support to eligible individuals and married couples who a documented emergency need.

 AEFAP helps with the following needs: